Doing Well By Doing Good

 So, how do we characterize the goal statement of the Red Thread?
 In this case, I would describe it as people that want to feel good about seeing well.
 That’s their customer’s goal.
 They want to see well.
 They also want to look good while doing it, but they want to feel good about it.
 There’s lots of barriers to that.

 So, what change does that represent?
 The change that Warby Parker takes in the marketplace is to cut out the middleman wherever possible, and the actions, the way that they do that, all sorts of things.
-They make sure that they, for instance, design in-house and that they get feedback direct from the customers.
-They also sell direct to their customers.
+They make sure that they, for instance, design in-house and that they get feedback directly from the customers.
+Warby Parker also sells directly to their customers.
 They sell in their own stores and they sell online.
 And, rather than pull themselves away from a core competence of designing and selling glasses, they make sure that they partner with an organization to get those glasses to those in need.

 The best part about all this, you can see this Red Thread described beautifully on their about page that I already mentioned.
 There’s a wonderful statement up top about what it is and then you’ll see them walk through a Red Thread storyline.
-What was the goal?
-What was the problem?
-What are those core beliefs?
+What was the goal, problem, and core beliefs?
 What are the things that they do differently and how do they sum it all up at the end?

 So, when you’re looking for inspiration for crafting your own Red Thread, take a look at Warby Parker and then go to findyourredthread.com and download your free Red Thread worksheet.
 If you want to know more about how to fill that out or have me come to your organization to help your organization develop your own Red Thread, contact me at TamsenWebster.com/contact.